 In HOP, the observation array is scanned for SCAT data.
 For ERS-2 and ASCAT normally two ambiguous pairs of u-component and v-component observations are found at each SCAT location - with directions approximately 180 degrees apart.
 QuikSCAT can have 2, 3 or 4 ambiguous winds.
 Up to the first NSCAWSOLMAX (4 by default, adaptable through the namelist NAMSCC) wind solutions are accepted.
 In case only one ambiguity is found, the report is rejected.
-If LQSCATT = .TRUE. (the default, modifiable through the namelist NAMJO), the normal quadratic $J_o$ will be used.
+If LQSCATT = .TRUE. (the default, modifiable through the namelist NAMJO), the normal quadratic J_o will be used.
 In this case only the SCAT wind nearest to the high resolution background will be used (which is determined in a section of HOP).
 For winds that are not closest to the first guess or analysis, global datum event flag 9, respectively 10 is set (see Table 9.40).
 For the latter case datum status is set to rejected as well (Table 9.39).
-When LQSCATT = .FALSE, the two first winds are used and the ambiguity removal takes place implicitly through a special SCAT cost-function, (2.14), in HJO (Stoffelen and Anderson, 1997).
+When LQSCATT = .FALSE, the two first winds are used and the ambiguity removal takes place implicitly through a special SCAT cost-function, (5.4), in HJO (Stoffelen and Anderson, 1997).
 In that case for QuikSCAT the most likely wind (highest a priori probability) and its most opposing ambiguity are selected.

 Routine PPUV10M (Section 5.9) is like SYNOP, SHIP and DRIBU wind, also used also for SCAT data.
-Difference is that (in case account is taken for ocean current) the relative wind rather than the absolute wind is returned, and that it allows for the possibility of the evaluation of equivalent-neutral wind rather than the real wind (which does include stability effects).
-Neither of these two options apply for the default configuration, where equivalent to SYNOP, SHIP and DRIBU wind, the 10-metre absolute real wind is used for scatterometer wind as well.
+Difference is that (in case account is taken for ocean current) the relative wind rather than the absolute wind is returned (not active in the operational suite, though), and the evaluation of equivalent-neutral wind rather than the real wind (which latter includes for scatterometer data undesired stability effects; operational since November 2011).

-In the adjoint (SURFACAD) there is a separate section of HOP for the calculation of the $\nabla{obs} J{SCAT}$ .
+In the adjoint (SURFACAD) there is a separate section of HOP for the calculation of the $\nabla{obs} J{SCAT}$.